mostofa-ahsan/Gl_Salary_proj/README.md

 *	**Multiple Linear Regression** – Baseline for the model
 *	**Lasso Regression** – Because of the sparse data from the many categorical variables, I thought a normalized regression like lasso would be effective.
 *	**Random Forest** – Again, with the sparsity associated with the data, I thought that this would be a good fit.
+*	**Ridge Regression** - To compare with other regression models, I also tried the ridge regression as well.

 ## Model performance
 The Random Forest model far outperformed the other approaches on the test and validation sets.